Nine Years Ago

 Alex Anthopoulos traded Adam Lind to the Brewers for Marco Estrada.
 I wasn’t overly thrilled about the trade.
-He appeared to be a kind of mediocre 5th starter/long reliever/swingman type.
+He appeared to be a mediocre 5th starter/long reliever/swingman type.
 I expected a little more for Lind.
 I worried about Estrada’s tendency to give up home runs.
-The AL East seemed to be the wrong place for a guy who gives up home runs.
+The AL East seemed the wrong place for a guy who gives up home runs.

 - Absolutely hate it: 21%

 - Slightly unhappy but willing to see what else we do: 49%